 Pleasurable food education is currently delivered in more than 800 Stephanie Alexander Kitchen Garden Program Schools and in a growing number of Kitchen Garden Classroom members, across Australia.

 A Department of Health and Ageing-funded national evaluation of the Stephanie Alexander Kitchen Garden National Program was undertaken between 2011-2012 by the Centre for Health Service Development at the Australian Health Services Research Institute, University of Wollongong.
 The evaluation confirmed the positive impacts of the Program.
 Students found the activities of the Program to be a positive context for learning across multiple subject areas.
-97.7% of teachers in the study positively responded in relation to classroom learning.
+96.7% of teacher respondents were very positive and provided numerous perspectives of the ways the Program was supportive of classroom learning.